Chasing Truth: Chapter 16

 She took her time stripping out of her clothes.
 Something was eating at Tyler and she wanted him to share that weight with her like he always encouraged her to do with him.
 She just wasn’t sure how to coax him into it.
 Usually he shared so easily.

 As she dressed she remembered the night they talked about Sam and how he’d let her in when she teased him.
 A smile curved her lip as she tied the strings of her bikini top and settled on her strategy.
-She unhooked the hunting knife from her other shorts to put away and swung the bathroom door open.
+She unholstered her gun to put away and swung the bathroom door open.

 She stopped there in the threshold, a frown marring her features.
-Her laptop hadn’t been on when she went to change from her tour.
-Tyler moved fast but not fast enough to hide the light of the computer screen before it went black.
-That wasn’t a big deal.
-He could use her computer but her cell phone wasn’t where she left it either.
+Tyler moved fast, but not fast enough to hide the light of the laptop screen before it went black.
+She didn’t mind if he used her laptop, but that he tried to hide whatever he was doing immediately raised her suspicions.
+Her cell phone wasn’t where she left it either.
 He knew the passcodes, she was sure.
 They’d been together long enough and she never tried to hide them from him.

-Raoul, Todd, Gage and even Julia’s words all echoed in her head.
+Raoul, Todd, and Gage’s words all echoed in her head.
 They all tried to warn her in their own ways.
 What would Tyler need with her computer and phone?

 He looked up at her and smiled from the chair he relaxed in.
 She loved that crooked smile, the way his lips quirked up in lazy pleasure.
 She had a sinking feeling it wasn’t genuine and it wasn’t really for her.
 Whatever Tyler wanted, it wasn’t her.